The-Data-is-a-lie/Pathfinder_Char_Creator/README.md

 In the Works:
 - Spheres of Power / Might (classes + abilities + archetypes )
+- Fully Flesh out Path of War
 - Homebrew feats / races ( Feats + Races that I use in my Pathfinder 1E games)
 - Mythic

 - Download the Files or Clone the Repo from here [main.py](https://github.com/Daniel-Grkinich/Pathfinder_Char_Creator.git)

+## Contact
+Please contact me at dgrk99@gmail.com if you have any questions regarding this.
+My dream is to make this an open-source website that anyone can use to play pathfinder 1e more easily.

 ## Requirements
  - Python (>= 3.10)